planetoftheweb/planetoftheweb.github.io/_site/posts/2020-07-08-error-free-live-demo.md

 ---
 layout: post
-title: 'How to eliminate the terror of a live coding demo training tutorial'
+title: "How to eliminate the terror of a live coding demo training tutorial"
 summary: "I've prepared dozens of project based online tutorials and given as many live training sessions featuring the dreaded 'live coding' demo.
 It can be embarrasing when you type in a comma instead of a semicolon.
 Here's a process for having a flawless demo."
 hero: /images/posts/markus-spiske-Skf7HxARcoc-unsplash.jpg
 thumb: /images/posts/markus-spiske-Skf7HxARcoc-unsplash_tn.png
+category: posts
 tags:
   - tutorial
   - web development